-Bates points out how a wolf cut suits women under the age of 25, with a septum piercing, aspiring to be an E-girl.
+Bates points out how a wolf cut hairstyle suits women under 25 with a septum piercing aspiring to be an E-girl.
 “It’s a fun and edgy cut – perfect if you don’t care how your hair looks and can pull off cute looks no matter what,” he says.

 Bates reveals how most stylists create a curly mass in the back when the rest of the hair has so much weight taken off.
-Another error stylists make is not taking enough weight from the parietal ridge.
+Another error stylists make to take more weight from the parietal ridge.
 He explains, “You’ll end up creating a shag and not a wolf cut since you left too much density.”